 I have a shelf in my kitchen dedicated to seaweeds, call it my seaweed shelf, if you like.
-I perused the different varieties of dried seaweeds I had and decided to use a combination.
-In my freezer I had lots of frozen peas, I love frozen peas, and decided to combine the two, with lemon and garlic, of course.
+I perused the different varieties of dried seaweeds I had and decided to use a combination of two seaweeds.
+In my freezer I had lots of frozen peas, I love frozen peas, and decided to combine the peas and seaweeds, with lemon and garlic, of course.

 (Bowl of dried gutweed – Ulva intestinalis – sometimes known as sea greens)

 Gut weed, also known as Sea Greens (Ulva intestinalis) was my obvious choice with peas, though I’d also have some great successes adding Pepper dulse (Osmundea pinnatifida or Laurencia pinnatifida) to many dips as it adds a spicy kick to recipes and accentuates flavours already there.
 So my choice was made; gutweed for its wonderful herby flavour and lots of nutrition including B12 and protein, and pepper dulse for the peppery umami flavour.

 Dips are so easy to make, just whizz them up and serve.
 Really.